11 Jun Staying in a Takayama ryokan with a toddler

 Around the ryokan

-Upon walking through the door you enter the genkan, a japanese entrance way.
+You enter the ryokan into the genkan, a Japanese entrance way.
 This is usually a step lower than the rest of the building.
 There was shelving to one side to place your shoes after removing them.
 They had slippers lined up along the step, so you could easily slip into a pair.
-In the entrance were two large Maneki neko (beckoning cat), which are said to bring good luck.
+Two large Maneki Neko (beckoning cat) sat in the entrance.
+This is to bring good luck.
 Opposite the cats was an opening that led to the reception desk.
-Past that were the open air baths, we didn’t use them so I can’t comment on what they were like.
+Past that was the open-air baths, we didn’t use them so I can’t comment on what they were like.
 To the right of reception were stairs up to the guest rooms and the lobby area with a large window looking out to the outdoor area and view of Takayama.
-Off the lobby was a room filled with low tables where breakfast was served.
+The dining room where we ate breakfast was next to the lobby.

-As the ryokan is set on top of a steep hill, it has a great view overlooking rooftops of Takayama and out to the hillside.
+Set on top of a steep hill, the ryokan has a great view overlooking rooftops of Takayama and out to the hillside.
 This was one of the reasons I chose to book Futarishizuka Hakuun.
 We were able to walk down the hill and stroll around the town, seeing old Takayama, newer streets and visit a morning market during our stay.

 Kaiseki course dinner

-Also on the first course tray was tofu in a sweet sauce, plates of sashimi including salmon, Tuna, scallops, squid and a whole prawn.
+Also on the first-course tray was tofu in a sweet sauce, plates of sashimi including salmon, Tuna, scallops, squid and a whole prawn.
 I enjoyed all of it except for one that was really chewy.
-It was either the squid or the scallop.
 It really put me off for the night as I struggled to chew it enough to swallow.
-There was also a pastry parcel, pickles and the thing that really made my tummy turn was some sort of sea snail.
+There was also a pastry parcel, pickles and one thing that really made my tummy turn was some sort of sea snail.
 I’m just not used to eating some of this food.

-When we were finished we phoned reception to let them know, so that our dinner could be cleared and our bedding set up.
-I’d tried to eat as much as I could but I felt terrible and embarrassed when our host came to collect the tray of un-finished food.
-We were glad to have booked the dinner and get the experience to try a lot of foods.
+We were glad to have booked dinner and get the experience to try a lot of foods.
 With a toddler, it was perfect being able to have our meal in our room.
-We were able to provide him other food and he didn’t have to sit still and wait for us to finish our multi-course dinner.
+We were able to provide him with other food and he didn’t have to sit still and wait for us to finish our multi-course dinner.

 While looking for a ryokan stay in Japan, we deliberately avoided the more expensive ones.
 A lot of people go to luxury ryokans for honeymoons and relaxing getaways.
-Our budget wouldn’t have covered them anyway but we didn’t think they would be a good place for a toddler.
-Hidatakayama Futarishizuka Hakuun proved to be the right choice.
-The moment we walked in and saw small winnie the pooh slippers layed out, we had the idea it would be child friendly.
+Our budget wouldn’t have covered it anyway but, we didn’t think they would be a good place for a toddler.
+Hidatakayama Futarishizuka Hakuun proved to be the right choice for staying in a Takayama ryokan with a toddler.

 We really enjoyed our stay at Hidatakayama Futarishizuka Hakuun.
-I’m sure there are more luxury ryokans in Takayama but this one fit our budget, was child friendly, in a great location and had a fabulous view.
+Takayama has luxury ryokans but this one fit our budget, was child-friendly, in a great location and had a fabulous view.
 It was a wonderful experience that gave us a more traditional feel of Japan.